 Being a freelancer can feel a lot like you are at a ping-pong match – only you are playing at both ends of the table!
 From proposals to scope of work templates and pitches, contract template drafts to deadlines, there is so much track and manage.
 It’s no wonder that many successful developers, designers, writers, and creators depend on at least one project management tool to keep everything sorted.

 Even if you consider yourself perfectly organized, it’s professional practice to have a project management system to help you document your work and see where your time is going.
 It’s easy to solve client issues when you have everything neatly displayed in one place!
-With so many options out there, how can you choose?
+With so many apps for independent contractors out there, how can you choose?
 Start by reviewing our list of favorites – in no particular order.